ameykaran/akonsole/README.md

     - green for executable
     - white for regular file

 1. Total in the `peek -l` command doesn't actually print the disk usage.
+It prints the total number of entries in the directory.

 - [x] Implement the normal and detailed versions
 - [ ] Handle errors